John Farnham: "You're the Voice" and Whispering Jack

-Whispering Jack, released in September, became the highest-selling album by an Australian act in Australia, at the time, and peaked at number one on the Australian Album Charts for a total of 25 weeks.
-As of 2006, it was 24× platinum indicating sales of over 1.68 million units in Australia alone.
-The album was released internationally on RCA/BMG and peaked at No. 1 in Sweden, No. 3 in Austria, and Top 20 in Norway.
+Whispering Jack, issued on 29 September 1986, became the highest-selling album by an Australian artist in Australia, at the time, and peaked at number one on the Australian Kent Music Report Albums chart for a total of 25 weeks.
+As of 2006, it was accredited with 24× platinum for shipment of over 1.68 million units in Australia, alone.
+The album was internationally released via RCA/BMG and peaked at No. 1 in Sweden, No. 3 in Austria, No. 6 in the United Kingdom and No. 12 in Norway.
 In August 1988 it returned to the Australian Top Ten.
-It also was the first Australian made music CD released in Australia.
-Other charting Australian singles were December's "Pressure Down", which peaked at No. 4, March 1987's "Touch of Paradise" and September's "Reasons".
+It was the first Australian made music CD released in Australia.

-After the success of the album, Farnham followed with Jack's Back Tour; an initial itinerary of eleven performances was thought to be enough considering they were up against tours by Michael Jackson and Billy Joel; however, after high ticket sales, it was extended by eight more shows and made use of larger venues.
-At that time, Jack's Back Tour was the highest-grossing tour by an Australian act.
-John Farnham Band now consisted of Garsed on lead guitar, David Hirschfelder on keyboards (ex-Little River Band), Macainsh on bass and Angus Burchall on drums.
+Other charting Australian singles were "Pressure Down" (December), which peaked at No. 4, "Touch of Paradise" (March 1987, No. 24) and "Reasons" (September, No. 60).
+After its commercial success, Farnham followed with Jack's Back Tour; an initial itinerary of eleven performances was thought to be enough considering he was competing with tours by Michael Jackson and Billy Joel.
+However, after high ticket sales, the tour was extended by eight further shows using larger venues.
+At that time, Jack's Back Tour was the highest-grossing one by an Australian act.
+John Farnham Band now comprised Garsed on lead guitar, Hirschfelder on keyboards (ex-Little River Band), Macainsh on bass guitar and Angus Burchall on drums.
+Farnham won six of the inaugural 1987 ARIA Music Awards for Album of the Year, Single of the Year, Highest Selling Album, Highest Selling Single, Best Male Artist and Best Adult Contemporary Album.
+On 19 July 1987, TV series Countdown broadcast its last show, the 1986 Countdown Music and Video Awards with Farnham winning the Best Album, Best Single, Best Male Performance in a Video and Outstanding Achievement.

-Farnham also had three tracks featured on the Rad movie soundtrack released in 1986.

-Farnham won six of the inaugural 1987 ARIA Music Awards for 'Album of the Year', 'Single of the Year', 'Highest Selling Album', 'Highest Selling Single', 'Best Male Artist' and 'Best Adult Contemporary Album'.
-On 19 July 1987, TV series Countdown broadcast its last show, the 1986 Countdown Music and Video Awards with Farnham winning the 'Best Album Award' for Whispering Jack.

-In 1988, Australia's Bicentennial Year, Farnham was named 1987 Australian of the Year, although he was not yet naturalised—a hastily organised swearing-in occurred before the honour was bestowed.
-He was chosen due to: "his outstanding contribution to the Australian music industry over 20 years."